Timeline of the Fukushima nuclear accident: Wednesday, 10 August

 Installation of the new, closed circulation cooling system is finished for all four damaged reactors (1–4), reactor 1 being the last.
 Previously, cooling was achieved with water injection by giant pump trucks.

 The water decontamination system is not working as well as expected, operating at roughly 66% of expected performance and suffering from numerous malfunctions.
 The system is necessary to decontaminate the large amount of radioactive water that remains on the site.

 September 2011

 Thursday, 8 September

 The Japan Atomic Energy Agency calculates that a total of 15,000 terabecquerels of radiation has been released into the sea from the crippled Fukushima Daiichi power plant.

 Friday, 16 September

 Research indicates that the meltdown of reactor number 2 could have been avoided if water was injected to cool the reactor 4 hours earlier.
 Water injection was started at 8 pm on 14 March after the cooling system failed at 1 pm that day.
 The meltdown could have been avoided if injection had started by 4 pm.

 Wednesday, 21 September

-Typhoon Roke brings strong winds and up to 42 cm of rain to some areas of NE Japan.
+Typhoon Roke brings strong winds and up to 42 cm of rain to some areas of northeast Japan.
 At the same time a magnitude 5.3 earthquake strikes just south of Fukushima.
 No significant problems are reported at the Fukushima Daiichi plant.